MikaelFiil/vaadin-gridpro-generator/README.md

 # Vaadin GridPro Generator

 ## A Vaadin GridPro toolkit that converts annotations on your POJO entity class into a GridPro grid for updating
+### Version history
+* ### Version 0.20 - 2024-11-23  - Initial commit
+* ### Version 0.21 - 2024-11-23  - Updated editor types with BigDecimal, improved input handling of numbers.
+Handling of validation- and error messages relayed to domain view class.
+Bindings on main class GenericGridProEditView are now at a minimum.
+### Author Mikael Fiil - mikael.fiil@netbizz.dk
+###

 ***
 ### This is given to the public domain and without any warranty